 16. Data Protection

-The parties undertake, where applicable, to comply fully with the requirements of the Data Protection Act 1998.
+The parties undertake, where applicable, to comply fully with the requirements of the current Data Protection Act.
+See Privacy Notice.

 17. Force majeure